Numerical wetting benchmarks -- advancing the plicRDF-isoAdvector unstructured Volume-of-Fluid (VOF) method: Droplet spreading on a flat surface

 We now consider a droplet spreading for a range of the Bond number (see~\cref{table:Bond-numbers}).
 Here we have two spreading behaviors - the surface tension-dominant spreading ($Bo\ll1$) and the gravitational-dominant spreading ($Bo\gg1$), with the transition of behavior to be observed at $Bo\approx1$.\ \Cref{fig:Normalized-droplet-height-on-a-flat-surface-for-varying-Bo} shows the non-dimensional equilibrium droplet height comparison with the reference solutions in the limiting cases $Bo \rightarrow \infty$ and $Bo \rightarrow0$.
 The simulation results for the spreading of the water and water-glycerol droplets are in excellent agreement with the reference solution for hydrophobic and hydrophilic cases.

 In summary, the simulation results using the plicRDF-isoAdvector method are in excellent agreement with the reference solution in terms of mesh convergence study, droplet shape comparison, and the incorporation of gravity effects on droplet spreading.
 It is noted, however, that for contact angles greater than 150 degrees, the simulation results show a significant dependence on the initial conditions.
-This is a common issue for two-phase flow solvers when dealing with extreme contact angles $(<10^\circ, >150^\circ)$, as reported in \citep{dupont2010numerical,patel2017coupled}.
+Handling the limiting equilibrium contact angle cases poses challenges for the numerical methods, as reported in ~\citep{dupont2010numerical,patel2017coupled}.
+In the present study, the method is tested for limiting contact angles, e.g., for $10^\circ$ and $170^\circ$.
+The results obtained show the ability of the plicRDF-isoAdvector method to handle these limiting cases very well.
+It can be observed that for $\theta_e = 10^\circ$, there is a small difference in equilibrium radius and stationary solution (cf. \cref{fig:droplet-chractersitics-against-equilibrium-contact-angle,fig:equilibrium-shape-of-droplet-spreading-over-flat-surfaces}).
+In this case, the droplet region in the vicinity of the contact line is almost flat, making a film-like region.
+This requires higher local mesh resolution, which, due to computational limitations, is not within the scope of this work.